Lawn Care Customers come in all shapes, personalities and ages, but who really is your ideal Customer?

-Our next type of “bad apple” is the client is the chronic complainer who can never be satisfied.
+Our next type of “negative customer” is the client is the chronic complainer who can never be satisfied.
 They pay the bills on time but always find fault in your work (even though you are doing proper job) and are unwilling to fire you.
 This type of is the kind of customer that I give three strikes then they’re out.

 They are not worth the extra stress and time involved in trying to make them happy.
 If they bad mouth you because you quit on them don’t be concerned, they are the type that complain about everything in their lives.
 Anyone who listens to them rant will figure out what kind of people they are and disregard them.

-Another “bad apple” customer is the person who calls you at 12pm on Monday wondering why you haven’t been at their property already to mow their lawn because you where there last week at 11am last Monday.
-This customer gets three strikes and you out.
+Another “undesirable” customer is the person who calls you at 12pm on Monday wondering why you haven’t been at their property already to mow their lawn.
+All because you where there last week at 11am last Monday.
+This person gets three strikes and you out.
 Unless you have promised them an exact schedule for their services (which I try to stay away from) they should not be calling you.

 Ask yourself and them whether or not they trust you to provide the services promised.
 If they answer yes, they trust you ask them why they called you then.
 If they answer no they don’t trust you then end the relationship right there.

 Once your lawn care business grows large enough you will not be able to afford the time cost effort to be able to keep these types of “bad apples” in your client base.
-Pruning “bad apples” will allow more time to produce good Lawn Care Customers and increase your bottom line.
+Pruning “negative customers” will allow more time to produce good Lawn Care Customers and increase your bottom line.

 “Keep It Simple to Succeed” lets get out there and make our lawns healthy and green!

 Return to home page from Lawn Care Customers

 Looking for a great local lawn care service near you go here.